A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: A variant of perfectoid Abhyankar's lemma for almost Witt-perfect rings

-$(4)$: Since $B$ is integral over $A$ and $p\in A$ is contained in the Jacobson radical, $p\in B$ is also contained in the Jacobson radical of $B$.
-Since $B$ is integral over a Noetherian ring and integrally closed in $B'=B[\frac{1}{pg}]$, it is also completely integrally closed in $B'$ by Proposition \ref{propIC=CIC}.

-$(5)$: By assumption, $A$ is torsion free and integral over some Noetherian normal domain $R$, the field of fractions of $R$ has characteristic zero, $A$ is normal, and $A[\frac{1}{pg}] \to B'$ is finite \'etale.
-These facts combine together to show that $B'$ is a normal ring and $B$ is the filtered colimit of normal rings that are torsion free and module-finite over $R$.
-Thus, $(p,g)$ forms a regular sequence on $B$ in view of Serre's normality criterion. \end{proof}

-\begin{theorem}[Witt-perfect Abhyankar's lemma] Let $A$ be a $p$-torsion free ring that is flat over a Witt-perfect valuation domain $V$ of rank $1$ admitting a compatible system of $p$-power roots $p^{\frac{1}{p^n}} \in V$, together with a nonzero divisor $g \in A$ admitting a compatible system of $p$-power roots $g^{\frac{1}{p^n}} \in A$.
-Suppose that \begin{enumerate} \item $A$ is $p$-adically Zariskian and $A$ is completely integrally closed in $A[\frac{1}{pg}]$;
+\begin{theorem}[Witt-perfect Abhyankar's lemma] Let $A$ be a $p$-torsion free algebra over a $p$-adically separated $p$-torsion free Witt-perfect valuation domain $V$ of rank $1$ admitting a compatible system of $p$-power roots $p^{\frac{1}{p^n}} \in V$, together with a regular element $g \in A$ admitting a compatible system of $p$-power roots $g^{\frac{1}{p^n}} \in A$.
+Suppose that the following conditions hold. \begin{enumerate} \item $A$ is a $p$-adically Zariskian and normal ring.